miekg/dns/README.markdown

 # Alternative (more granular) approach to a DNS library.

-Completely usable DNS library.
-Most widely used Resource Records are supported including the DNSSEC types.
+Complete and usable DNS library.
+Most widely used Resource Records are supported, including the DNSSEC types.
 It follows a lean and mean philosophy.
 If there is stuff you should know as a DNS programmer there isn't a convenience function for it.
 For instance I'm pondering if a zone-like structure should be implemented in the library.